MaibornWolff/codecharta/DEV_START_GUIDE.md

 We mainly use IntelliJ for our development.
 The project generally works right away, except for two issues that sometimes occur:

--   Sometimes when opening the main codecharta folder, the analysis part does not get detected as a module.
+-   Sometimes when opening the main CodeCharta folder, the analysis part does not get detected as a module.
 To solve this, directly open the analysis folder.
 -   When working on visualization, IntelliJ does not correctly detect our test-suite.
 To execute tests using the build in runners, it is necessary to adjust the Jest-Configuration:
     -   First select 'Edit...' from the 'More actions' menu next to the Runner icon